73rhodes/talks/jswidgets/README.md

 **The concept**

-  * A collection of one-line HTML tags that automagically turn into more complex widgets
+  * Create one-line HTML tags to embed more complex functionality into web pages
-  * Example: ```<div data-widget="loginform"/>``` turns into a complete login form
+  * Example: ```<div data-widget="datepicker"/>``` embeds a complete date picker
-  * Example: ```<div data-widget="accountdetails"/>``` turns into a display of account info
+  * Example: ```<div data-widget="accountdetails"/>``` embeds display of account info
-  * Building blocks of functionality that can be copy-pasted into pages
+  * Widgets give you building blocks of functionality that can be copy-pasted into pages in any arrangement
-  * Very easy to create customised user interfaces by re-assembling widgets
+  * Very easy to create customised user experiences
-  * Rather than re-skinning a one-size-fits-all product, allow per-customer, custom reconfigurations
+  * Rather than re-skinning a one-size-fits-all product, allow custom reconfigurations for each client

 **Early examples**
    * Coursera: http://blog.pamelafox.org/2013/05/frontend-architectures-server-side-html.html